Contractor Registration Questions and Answers

 What are the purposes of contractor registration?

-How do I get the application form?
+How do I get a copy of a new application or renewal form?

 Could I be exempt from the $50 registration fee?